Creative Automation / Foundation

 Thesis

-Qwen 3.6 + Pi Agent: Build Your Own AI Assistant (Full Setup) teaches a practical creative automation move: A full setup walkthrough for building a lightweight AI 'employee' that manages a support inbox using the Pi (pi.dev) agent harness plus a local Qwen 3.6 35B model in LM Studio, having Pi scaffold its own Zendesk agent package, connect credentials, read and reply to tickets, and finally run 24/7 via a cron job in print mode.
+Qwen 3.6 + Pi Agent: Build Your Own AI Assistant (Full Setup) teaches a practical local model/runtime move: A full setup walkthrough for building a lightweight AI 'employee' that manages a support inbox using the Pi (pi.dev) agent harness plus a local Qwen 3.6 35B model in LM Studio, having Pi scaffold its own Zendesk agent package, connect credentials, read and reply to tickets, and finally run 24/7 via a cron job in print mode.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.